 Any announcements of a temporary nature, urgent or non-urgent, that affect the operation and/or services of our Borough will be posted in this section of our website.

-Notice of proposed parking ordinance during snow conditions
+Notice of parking ordinance restricting parking during snow conditions

-At its regularly scheduled meeting beginning at 7:30 PM on Monday evening, June 6, 2016, in the Borough Hall, 321 Main Street, Hulmeville, PA., the Hulmeville Borough Council will consider enacting an ordinance prohibiting parking on Borough streets during a snow storm.
-Interested residents and property owners may attend the hearing and be heard.
-A copy of the proposed Ordinance may be examined at the office of the Borough Secretary, Dorothy Omietanski, 321 Main Street, Hulmeville, PA, by appointment arranged by telephone to 215-757-6531.
+At its regularly scheduled meeting on Monday evening, June 6, 2016, the Hulmeville Borough Council enacted an ordinance prohibiting parking on Borough streets during a snow storm.
+A copy of the Ordinance may be examined at the office of the Borough Secretary, Dorothy Omietanski, 321 Main Street, Hulmeville, PA, by appointment arranged by telephone to 215-757-6531.
 (Click here to view online)

 Hulmeville Total Maximum Daily Load (TMDL) Strategy